J&J Medical Connect

 • No ECG-related TEAEs were reported, and no patients experienced a QTcF interval of >480 ms or a >60 ms increase from baseline at any time.

-Suppes et al (2023)7 conducted a phase 3, randomized, double-blind, placebo-controlled, multicenter study to evaluate the efficacy and safety of CAPLYTA as adjunctive treatment to lithium or valproate in patients with MDEs associated with bipolar depression.
+Suppes et al (2023)7 conducted a phase 3, randomized, double-blind, placebo-controlled, multicenter study (Study 402) to evaluate the efficacy and safety of CAPLYTA as adjunctive treatment to lithium or valproate in patients with MDEs associated with bipolar depression, comprising of a 6-week treatment followed by a 2-week safety follow-up.

 • In any group, no patients experienced a QTcF interval of >500 ms or an increase of >60 ms from baseline at any time during the study.